tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 You'll notice that there are six sets of trigrams that are yellow (or a lighter shade of gray).
 These are identified a little differently because when they form a tetrahedron they do so by going in the opposite direction because they are a mirror image.
 These are an example of the mirror or reflection trigrams previously mentioned.

-*Fig. a5.* If we go ahead and form the tetrahedrons now we end up with a series of tetrahedrons connected at the corners, some pointing forward and some pointing away (the more faded ones).
-You notice that every odd numbers row (1,3,5,7) are all *forward* trigrams, which we'll refer to as *real*, a term taken from the world of holography to indicate that the image is projecting in front of the film.
-Likewise, all even-numbered rows (2,4,6) all pointing in the opposite direction.
+*Fig. a5.* If we go ahead and form the tetrahedrons we end up with a series of tetrahedrons connected at the corners, some pointing forward and some pointing away (the more faded ones).
+You notice that every odd numbered row (rows 1,3,5,7) are all *forward* trigrams, which we'll refer to as *real*, a term taken from the world of holography to indicate that the image is projecting in front of the film.
+Likewise, all even-numbered rows (rows 2,4,6) all pointing in the opposite direction.
 We'll call these *virtual* tholons, a term also taken from the world of holography.
 For every pair of rows (1+2, 3+4, 5+6) there are an equal number of real and virtual tholons.

 *Fig. b1.* This is a side view of *Fig. a5*, with the yellow (bottom) tholons being virtual, and the blue (top) tholons being real.
 The black dots represent the peaks are also shown in *Fig. c1*, for clarity.
 This is where we see the first instance of oscillation, with the tholons alternating in their movement away from and towards their originating plane, or between the virtual (nothingness?) and real (somethingness?) states.